kchs-robot/lessons/README.md

 ## Team 2393 | [team2393.com](https://team2393.com)
 - Looking for the dashboard?
 Click [here](https://dashboard.team2393.com)

-## You can find each lesson listed as "day#" in concept 1.
+## You can find each lesson listed as "day#" in unit 1.
 Below you can find which day corresponds to which date.
 You will also be able to find the corresponding video (yippie)
 ## Lesson Map